 06 of 32

-Chevron Stitch is a surface embroidery stitch worked using long diagonal stitches topped with a horizontal cap stitch.
+Chevron stitch is a surface embroidery stitch worked using long diagonal stitches topped with a horizontal cap stitch.
 This stitch can be used in straight rows and bands.
-It can also be stitches along a curved edge if guidelines are carefully marked on the fabric.
+It can also be stitched along a curved edge if guidelines are carefully marked on the fabric.

 07 of 32